Messenger.ng hosts logistics forum for SMEs

-Messenger.ng, a Nigerian full-service logistics and dispatch company is set to host the median edition of its logistics stakeholders’ forum for businesses in the logistics industry.
+Messenger.ng, a Nigerian full-service logistics and dispatch company is set to host the maiden edition of its logistics stakeholders’ forum for businesses in the logistics industry.

 According to a statement by the organizers, the event is poised to define the business models, infrastructural requirements, and public-private partnerships that will promote efficient logistics and supply chain systems within the city of Abuja.